 The trick isn’t so much getting a mileage app as it is finding the right one.
-This review of TripLog will help you know if the app is the right choice for you by reviewing how to use the app, how its prices and features compare to the competition and what other users are saying about their TripLog experience.
+This review of TripLog will help you figure out if the app is the right choice for you.

-To understand how the app works, we downloaded it and elected to try a 30-day free trial.
+To understand how the app works, we tried the free version of TripLog.

 Signing up for this app literally takes seconds.
 You provide them with your email address, password, name and where you are located.

 That information is sent to TripLog’s cloud and, once they receive it, you’ll be asked how you want to track your miles.
-You have five different options:
+You have a few different options:

 - Bluetooth: Uses your car’s Bluetooth to know when you’re driving